julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 Rules file
 ~~~~~~~~~~

-All the requirements about automatic behaviour are dealt in the |Supvisors| rules file.
-This section will detail step
+All the requirements about automatic behaviour are dealt within the |Supvisors| rules file.
+This section will detail
-by step how it is built against the requirements.
+step by step how it is built against the requirements.

-First, as all ``scen2_srv`` instances have the same rules, a single application entry with a matching pattern is used
+First, as all :program:`scen2_srv` instances have the same rules, a single application entry with a matching pattern is
-for all of them.
-The same idea applies to ``scen2_hci``.
+used for all of them.
+The same idea applies to :program:`scen2_hci`.
 Declaring these applications in the |Supvisors| rules file makes them all *Managed* in |Supvisors|, which gives control
-over the X instances of the "Scenario2" application, as required in |Req 1 abbr|.
+over the X instances of the :program:`Scenario 2` application, as required in |Req 1 abbr|.

 .. code-block:: xml